Waterford Personal Protection Order Lawyer

 - Behaving in a way that interferes with your freedom or causes you to fear for your safety

 Filing a PPO with Family Law Attorney

 When filing a domestic-relationship PPO in Waterford, you need access to the appropriate forms and petitions.
 You may need a Petition for Personal Protection Order Against a Minor to protect your children, for instance.
 Our attorney, Charles P. Farrar, can provide the forms you need for your specific case when you meet with him.

 Usually, a hearing where the offender is present must take place for a PPO to be signed by the judge.
 However, if there is an emergency matter of personal safety, an ex parte PPO may be filed.
 In an ex parte personal protection order, you must prove to the judge that immediate and irreparable harm will occur if a PPO is delayed until a hearing or that notifying the abuser of a hearing will “precipitate adverse action” and the judge can sign into effect a PPO without a hearing or notice given to the abuser.

 If you are concerned for your safety, do not hesitate to call us at (248) 327-0377.
-Consultations are free and confidential, and we can discuss the best course of action for your situation.
+Consultations are confidential, and we can discuss the best course of action for your situation.